awesome-json/json-editor/README.md

-# Smart JSON Editor: IDE-like Editor to Prettify / Minify / Verify JSON
+# JSON5 Editor: IDE-like Editor to Prettify / Minify / Verify JSON
-[Smart JSON Editor](https://json-5.com) is a user-friendly JSON editor that facilitates the editing of both JSON and JSON5.
-However, Smart JSON has more flexible syntax by allowing omitting quotes around keys, multi-line commenting, and trailing commas in arrays and objects.
+[JSON5 Editor](https://json-5.com) is a user-friendly JSON editor that facilitates the editing of both JSON and JSON5.
+However, JSON5 has more flexible syntax by allowing omitting quotes around keys, multi-line commenting, and trailing commas in arrays and objects.
 This makes JSON editing process more efficient and productive.

-Moreover, [Smart JSON Editor](https://json-5.com) is a text editor similar to VS code, allowing users to work on multiple tabbed files simultaneously, rename tabs, drag and drop tabs, and use other [VS code editing techniques](https://code.visualstudio.com/docs/editor/codebasics) such as selecting all occurrences of a selected word.
+Moreover, [JSON5 Editor](https://json-5.com) is a text editor similar to VS code, allowing users to work on multiple tabbed files simultaneously, rename tabs, drag and drop tabs, and use other [VS code editing techniques](https://code.visualstudio.com/docs/editor/codebasics) such as selecting all occurrences of a selected word.
 It helps you keep work organized and increases productivity.

 Key features:
 - Error-free JSON editing experience.